tejlibre/ActionFPS-Book/faq.md

 ### It is built by the people behind the Match Client

-* This means we will have all the competitive game features such as pause, half-time
+* This means we will have all the competitive game features such as pause, half-time, map blocking, etc.

 ## Rules for play?